 The tiny flowers of the redbud are an early source of nectar and pollen in spring, showing up long before many other plants are blooming.
 We have often seen dozens of honeybees, bumble bees, and other native bees buzzing around the flowers in a feeding frenzy.
 You can walk to within inches of the bees and they won’t pay you any mind as they hungrily feed on the flowers.

-The Xerces Society for Invertebrate Conservation has deemed this tree of special value to native bees because it attracts large numbers of native bees as well as provides nesting materials or nesting structure for native bees.
+The Xerces Society for Invertebrate Conservation has deemed this tree of special value to native bees because it attracts large numbers of native bees as well as provides nesting materials or nesting structures for them.

 In the fall, the pea pod-shaped seedpods are a welcome food to birds and mammals alike.
 You might find cardinals, chickadees, rose-breasted grosbeaks, or squirrels feeding on the seeds.
 In our forests, the seeds are food for white-tailed deer, wild turkey, and bobwhite quail.